baumrock/RockPageBuilder/docs/setup.md

 # Setup

 You can use RockPageBuilder for new projects but also for existing ones!
-The module is plug and play and only needs a few steps to setup.
+The module is almost plug and play and only needs a few steps to setup.

 <a href="https://www.youtube.com/watch?v=ulImisUs7zQ" target=_blank><img src=thumb.webp class=blur></a>